rhel-labs/learn-katacoda/selinux-containers/step1.md

 6fdbc37a72ef  localhost/rhel8-httpd:latest  /usr/sbin/httpd -...
 2 seconds ago  Up 1 second ago  0.0.0.0:80->80/tcp  trusting_mclean
 </pre>

-By default, SELinux is enabled on RHEL, and you can confirm this by inspecting the SELinux status.
+By default, on the host RHEL system, SELinux is enabled and you can confirm this by inspecting the SELinux status.
 Also, confirm that the enabled mode is set to enforcing.

 `sestatus`{{execute T1}}